p-m-p/p-m-p.github.io/blog/dont-fouc-up-your-web-components/index.md

 Now when the `share-button` element is upgraded the popover will no longer be displayed and only the native share functionality will be observed when the button is clicked.

+I've packaged the share button into a [shared component][package] you can easily use in your own website.

 ## Handling FOUC without a fallback

 The approach used to build the share button is one of [progressive enhancement][progressive-enhancement].